webenfold/cyzer/README.md

 # CYZER - MVC Driven PHP Framework.
 Cyzer is an OSS (Open Source Software).
-It is minimalistic build PHP Framework for all types of modern application.
-It follows MVC (Model View Controller) architecture.
+It is a minimalistic build PHP Framework for all types of modern application.
+It follows the MVC (Model View Controller) architecture.

 ## Preamble

-Cyzer is build create all types of web sites to super powerful web applications.
+Cyzer is built to create all types of web sites to super powerful web applications.
 It has minimal inbuilt functionality.
 Every functionality is carefully selected to just provide a bare bone-structure for your project.
-Minimalistic framework structure helps the application build over cyzer to consume low server resource and provide better performance to end user.
+Minimalistic framework structure helps the application build over Cyzer to consume low server resource and provide better performance to end-user.

 Cyzer needs no extra juice!
 It is compatible with almost all web server as it requires PHP, my SQL and Apache to run.
-It is light weight, so any LAMP server can run Cyzer.
+It is lightweight, so any LAMP server can run Cyzer.

-Cyzer supports addons.
-You add additional functionalities for your cyzer application by installing addons / plugins AKA (also known as) external controllers.
-You can install official, self created or 3rd party addons for your project.
-These addons extend cyzer functionalities and makes your application modular.
-Cyzer addons supports export, import, editing and update functionality directly from SU (Super User) Panel.
+Cyzer supports add-ons.
+You add additional functionalities for your Cyzer application by installing addons/plugins AKA (also known as) external controllers.
+You can install official, self-created or 3rd party addons for your project.
+These add-ons extend Cyzer functionalities and make your application modular.
+Cyzer addons support export, import, editing and update functionality directly from SU (Super User) Panel.

 Cyzer is secure by default.
-But you can follow the below listed tips for better security
+But you can follow the below-listed tips for better security
   - Do Not Install 3rd Party (UnTrusted) Addons
   - Enable Automatic Updates
   - Use VPS (Virtual Private Server)